invictustitan2/aperion-chat-private/docs/authentication-setup.md

 The frontend needs the token baked into the build.

+**Recommended:** Deploy the web app via GitHub Actions so the build injects `VITE_AUTH_TOKEN` from the GitHub secret `API_TOKEN`.
+This avoids having multiple competing sources of truth (GitHub vs Pages dashboard).

-**Navigate to:** Cloudflare Dashboard → Pages → aperion-chat-web → Settings → Environment variables
+**Optional (only for manual dashboard deployments):** Cloudflare Dashboard → Pages → aperion-chat-private → Settings → Environment variables

 **Add variable:**